Powerlearnproject/se-day1-assignment-MuigaiEzekiel/README.md

 A Project Manager works closely to monitor that the software being developed meets the specification and ultimate quality assurance.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+IDEs have tools for running tests and streamlining the process of compiling code.
+IDEs has drag and drop design tools that simplify the creation of user interfaces.
+IDEs help to manage files and dependencies, making it easier to navigate and organize large codebases.
+IDEs has debugging tools to fix issues.
+Examples osf IDEs are Pycharm, Visual Studio Code, IntelliJ IDEA.

+VCS enables developers to track changes made.
+VCS enables multiple developers to work together.
+VCS enables developers to work on separete features before merging them into the main code base.
+Examples of VCS Git, SUbversion, Mercurial.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.